ctrlplusb/easy-peasy/README.md

       - `getState` (Function, required)

+        When executed it will provide the local state of where the thunk is attached to your model.
+This can be useful in the cases where you require state in the execution of your thunk.

+      - `getStoreState` (Function, required)

         When executed it will provide the root state of your model.
-This can be useful in the cases where you require state in the execution of your effectful action.
+This can be useful in the cases where you require state in the execution of your thunk.

       - `injections` (Any, not required, default=undefined)